-Beginning in the Fall Term 2012 students are required to complte at least one 4-credit elective (or the equivalent) designated as fulfilling the Contemporary Culture requirement.
+Students entering Fall 2012 or after are required to complete at least one 4-credit elective (or the equivalent) designated as fulfilling the Contemporary Culture requirement.

 Matriculated students may enroll in the electives at any time during their course of study, as long as they complete all requirements for the Master of Liberal Studies degree within seven years.